 Miroslaw Balka was born in 1958 in Warsaw, Poland.
 He lives and works in Warsaw and Otwock.
 He is a sculptor also active in the field of experimental video and drawing.
 In 1985 he graduated from the Academy of Fine Arts in Warsaw, where since 2011 he has run the Studio of Spatial Activities in the Faculty of Media Art.
-Between 1986 and 1989 together with Miroslaw Filonik and Marek Kijewski he established the artistic group, Consciousness Neue Bieremiennost.
-In 1991 he was awarded the Mies van der Rohe Stipend by Krefeld Kunstmuseen.
+Between 1986 and 1989 together with Miroslaw Filonik and Marek Kijewski he established the artistic group Consciousness Neue Bieremiennost.
+Awarded the Mies van der Rohe Stipend by Krefeld Kunstmuseen.
 He is a member of Akademie der Künste, Berlin.

 In 2015 the exhibition Nerve.
 Construction at the Muzeum Sztuki in Lodz initiated a series of three large individual exhibitions.
 They were an attempt at a retrospective of the past thirty years of Balka’s creative work.
 Subsequent exhibitions have taken place in 2017: CROSSOVER/S in Pirelli Hangar Bicocca in Milan and DIE SPUREN in Museum Morsbroich in Leverkusen.